jtlapp/spectro-assignment/education-engineer/tutorial.md

 This tutorial created a Kubernetes cluster running in Docker and executed a blocking port-forwarding command.
 When you're done with the tutorial, clean up as follows:

 - To terminate the port-forwarding command, press Control-C from within the shell that is running the command.
-  -To terminate the Kubernetes cluster and remove it from Docker, execute the command `kind delete cluster`.
+- To terminate the Kubernetes cluster and remove it from Docker, execute the command `kind delete cluster`.

 # Next Steps